CiscoSE/stealthwatch-config-backup/README.md

 - WebEx Teams support
 - Email of logfile

+Version 1.1.3
+- Added check to see if all appliances up and reachable.

 ## Use Case Description

 This script uses the Stealthwatch Enterprise API's to download all backups files present in Central Management.
-By using this script, the backups files can be stored outside the Stealthwatch environment for save keeping.
+By using this script the backups files can be stored outside the Stealthwatch environment for save keeping.

 ## Installation